-“I attended a parent-student conference in regards to a middle school student who was struggling with anger.
+“I attended a parent-student conference in regard to a middle school student who was struggling with anger.
 Before we started talking about concerns and how to “fix” the student, I gave the student the iceberg illustration and asked her to circle all the emotions that she related to.
 As she circled numerous words, the parents and school staff began to more clearly understand all the difficult feelings and stress she was under that were contributing to her angry outbursts.
 We reached a much better, more compassionate plan to help her.

 In my 30 years of special education, I have found that anger and angry behaviors almost always have root causes in other underlying emotions.
-When adults take the time to ask curious questions and empathize instead of leading with only correction and consequences, then the heart of a child can be reached and real change can begin.”
+When adults take the time to ask curious questions and empathize instead of leading with only correction and consequences, then the heart of a child can be reached, and real change can begin.”

 After you try this activity, take some photos and tag us on social media! (@connectedfams) We’d love to see what you came up with and inspire parents just like you.